Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 * You have no idea what the name of the IP address attribute will be
 * You have no idea where the consumer will want me to write out the data

 Requesting read and write access to a table in the consumer account is easy because my application can simply tell the consumer I require Read/Write access to a table and the consumer can grant access.
 The next two points are slightly more tricky.
-We have the ability within the Native App Framework to gain access to a table which the application consumer will specify.
+We have the ability within the Snowflake Native App Framework to gain access to a table which the application consumer will specify.
 Every consumer of the application will most likely have differently named attributes as well.
 In testing an application's functionality locally you know the names of the columns and life is good.
 Let’s see two ways in which you could solve this problem with Snowflake Native Apps.
 There are others but here we want to just call out two for now.

 #### Solution 1:  Make the consumer do the work